 What is the brain, and how does it work?
 Even though a lot of research has been done on the inner workings of the brain and a lot of it is understood, no all-encompassing theory exists that can explain how the brain works.
 What gives it consciousness?
 What is memory?
 Is there free will?
 These are all questions that many want answers to.
-In this series of articles, I want to add my two cents.
+Though I have had no training in any of the disciplines involved, I want to add my two cents in this series of articles.
 I think I have an idea that can connect neuroscience with psychology and sociology.

 Memory object theory

 In this series of articles, I want to present an idea for the working of the human brain.
-The basic idea is that, over time, the brain develops a pattern in its neurons in the form of something that is called synaptic plasticity, maybe in combination with switching synapses that move from stimulating another neuron to inhibiting it.
+The basic idea is that, over time, the brain develops a pattern in its neurons in the form of something that is called synaptic plasticity, maybe in combination with switching synapses that move from stimulating another neuron to inhibiting it, or make connections with other neurons altogether.
 This pattern, I speculate, is a web with interconnected intersections, or nodes, that together represent all that you have remembered in your life.
-If the signal travels through the brain, it will travel faster over the web, where the plasticity of the synapses is higher.
-These nodes, then, can together form a certain pattern that has been recognized in external stimuli, like something being ball shaped, but also someone being nice to you.
+If the signal travels through the brain, it will travel faster and farther over this web, where the plasticity of the synapses is higher.
+These nodes, then, can together form a certain pattern that has been recognized in external stimuli, like something being ball shaped, but also a falling leaf from a tree, or someone being nice to you.
 All of these things are patterns, and all of these things, I speculate, are represented by a certain combination of nodes.
 I am going to call these patterns that are represented by a certain combination of nodes memory objects.

 I will further speculate that these nodes, and therefore the memory objects, are also connected to an emotional connection that was formed at the moment of the discovery or subsequent recognition of the memory object.
 The feeling that is felt at those moments will connect to the memory object, I will speculate.